rsullivan00/apollo-link-json-api/README.md

 ## Context

-REST Link uses the `headers` field on the context to allow passing headers to the HTTP request.
+JSON API Link uses the `headers` field on the context to allow passing headers to the HTTP request.
 It also supports the `credentials` field for defining credentials policy.

 - `headers`: an object representing values to be sent as headers on the request
 - `credentials`: a string representing the credentials policy you want for the fetch call

-## Documentation

-For a complete `apollo-link-rest` reference visit the documentation website at: https://www.apollographql.com/docs/link/links/rest.html

 ## Contributing